-The Company leases separate office and laboratory spaces in Vancouver, British Columbia, with terms of each lease expiring in February 2022.
+The Company leased separate office and laboratory spaces in Vancouver, British Columbia, which expired in February 2022.
 On January 25, 2019, the Company entered into a lease for a new building in Vancouver to serve as the Company's future headquarters, including both office and laboratory space.
-This lease commenced for accounting purposes in May 2021 and construction of leasehold improvements is in progress.
+This lease commenced for accounting purposes in May 2021 and construction of leasehold improvements was completed during the three months ended March 31, 2022.
 This lease has an initial term of ten years, with two five-year extension options.
-In addition, the Company leases office space in Seattle, Washington with lease terms expiring in February 2027.
+In addition, the Company leases office space in Seattle, Washington with lease terms expiring in May 2027.
 None of the optional extension periods have been included in the determination of the right-of-use assets or the lease liabilities for operating leases as the Company did not consider it reasonably certain that the Company would exercise any such options.
 The Company also leases office equipment under capital lease agreements.